ferdianjovan/morse_people_tracker/README.md

 morse_people_tracker
 ====================

-Tracking poses in MORSE and storing it to a datacentre.
+Tracking poses in MORSE and storing them to a datacentre.